grpc/proposal/A72-open-telemetry-tracing.md

 needed in each language, which can be similar to the OpenCensus implementation.
 Go already has community support for that.

-Users can provide a single composite propagator that combines one or multiple `TextMapPropagator` for their client and server separately.
-This way, users can define their own migration path for context propagators in distributed components, see detailed discussion later.
-Configuring gRPC OpenTelemetry with this propagator when dealing with cross-process concerns during migration is straightforward and recommended.
-In the long term, community standardized propagators, e.g. W3C is more encouraged than `GrpcTraceBinPropagator`.

 #### GrpcTraceBinPropagator and TextMapGetter/Setter in Java/Go
 The pseudocode below demonstrates `GrpcTraceBinPropagator` and the corresponding